DefiantFractal/Landing-page/README.md

 # Landing-page

-For this project I’ll be creating an entire web page from a design provided by The Odin Project.....-
+For this project I’ll be creating an entire web page from a design provided by The Odin Project.
+The theme chosen is the legend Grumpy Cat!

 Credits for the images:
-logo - Adapted from grumpycats.com
+All images are obtained from grumpycats.com
-hero-image - From grumpycats.com